Alcohol Poisoning: Signs, Timeline & Treatment

 - Saliva tests can detect alcohol consumption for 1-5 days after consumption.

-- Urine tests can find alcohol for 3-5 days after consumption.
+- Certain urine assays can test for alcohol 3-5 days after consumption.

 - Hair follicle tests can detect any alcohol consumption within the past 90 days.

-The first two tests rely on metabolites while the body continues to break down alcohol and eliminate it from the body.
-Despite the relatively long detection times of these tests, drinking one drink will not affect the brain for that long.
+The first two tests rely on the detection of certain metabolites while the body continues to break down alcohol and eliminate it from the body.
+Despite the relatively long detection times of these tests, drinking one drink will have a significant intoxicating effect on the brain for that long.

-The alcohol a person consumes that leads to alcohol poisoning will remain in their body for several hours, continuing to cause damage to the brain and other organs.
+The alcohol a person consumes that leads to alcohol poisoning will remain in their body for several hours, continuing to cause brain damage as well as damage to other organs.
 Because their BAC continues to rise, even after they stop drinking, it is important to make sure the person gets help from medical professionals.

-While waiting for emergency responders to arrive, a person suffering from alcohol poisoning can be helped with a few steps.
+While waiting for emergency responders to arrive, a person suffering from alcohol poisoning can be helped with a few steps:13

-- 5. If the person is unconscious, put them in the recovery position (laying down on their side).
+- If the person is unconscious, put them in the recovery position (laying down on their side).